pyushmatania/v12circles/README.md

-# V12 Circles - Movie Investment Platform
+# V12 Circles - Lights, Camera, Ownership!

 A modern, Instagram-style platform for investing in movies and connecting with the film industry community.